Kenan-Biren/OSRS_Investment_Project/README.md

 scheduled daily interval.
 This is not a problem with the Redshift Free Tier, but that only last two months.
-I believe an easy way to address this would be to run the cluster on a small daily scheduled interval, and use an associated CloudTrail to trigger the EventBridge rule instead of S3.
+I believe an easy way to address this would be to run the cluster on a small daily scheduled interval, and use an associated CloudTrail to trigger the EventBridge rule instead of S3 triggering it.